Drugs

 • 500 mg IV every 8 hours for 3-5 days, then 250 mg IV daily for 3-5 days, then indefinitely daily PO supplementation

-• Always supplement with magnesium (2 gr MgSO4 daily)
+• Consider magnesium supplementation (2 gr MgSO4 daily)

 Go to full drug description